There’s a decent amount of menswear in the V&A’s new show Undressed – some pics

 Chukka – Throwaway Briefs for Men.

-If you couldn’t get hold of porn, there was always underwear adverts.
+If you couldn’t get hold of porn like you so easily can now with the internet and porno providers like tubev.sex, there were always underwear adverts.

 Here’s one for Dean Rogers.